Faculty & Staff

 The School of Digital Sciences has a unique structure, bringing together faculty and administrators from around the university to provide a broad education in the digital sciences.

-Susan Peti, Assistant Director, Curriculum & Operations, assists Director Walker with curriculum development, finances, and operations.
+Susan Peti, Assistant Director, Curriculum & Operations, assists Interim Director Fruit with curriculum development, finances, and operations.
 Sandra (Sandy) Taylor, Business Manager, assists with business processes, staffing, and data analysis.
 Deanna Burritt-Peffer, Senior Secretary, assists with class scheduling and academic support.

-Kay Levandowski, Assistant Director, Advising & Student Services, assists Director Walker with student services and advising.
+Kay Levandowski, Assistant Director, Advising & Student Services, assists Interim Director Fruit with student services and advising.
 Amy Copus, Academic Advisor II, advises mostly graduate students.
 Jennifer Moore, Academic Advisor II, works part-time and advises mostly undergraduate students.

 As an interdisciplinary school, the School of Digital Sciences draws full-time faculty from departments and schools across the university.
 Complementing the full-time faculty, the School of Digital Sciences also hires some local professionals with specialized expertise as part-time faculty to teach some courses.